ambrop72/aprinter/README.md

 Some Due clones have a problem resetting.
 If after uploading, the firmware does not start (LED doesn't blink), press the reset button.

+*NOTE*: You need to **use the native USB port** to connect.
+The programming port is only used for uploading.

 ### Teensy 3

 You need to press the button on the board before trying to upload, to put the board into bootloader mode.